openschemas/schema-builder/README.md

 ![docs/img/openbases.png](docs/img/openbases.png)

-This is an [openbases](https://openbases.github.io) builder for Open Schemas to generate a bioschemas specification using [map2model](https://www.github.com/openschemas/map2model) to generate a specification for contribution to [schema.org](https://www.schema.org).
+This is an [openbases](https://openbases.github.io) builder for Open Schemas to generate a specification using [map2model](https://www.github.com/openschemas/map2model) to generate a specification for contribution to [schema.org](https://www.schema.org).
 You can use the container to generate your specification as follows:

  1. Fill in the templates provided on Google Drive, and download as tsv
- 2. Run the [openbases/openbases-bioschema](https://hub.docker.com/r/openbases/builder-bioschema) container to generate your specification files
+ 2. Run the [openschemas/schema-builder](https://hub.docker.com/r/openschemas/schema-builder) container to generate your specification files
  3. Contribute your specification by way of a pull request to [openschemas](https://www.github.com/openschemas/specifications) (still under development)

 That's it!
 More information coming soon.